 In terms of its built environment, Gloucester is recognised as one of Britain's most important historic cities.
 It's varied townscape and wealth of archaeological remains bears witness to almost 2000 years of continuous habitation.
-Altogether, the city has 707 listed buildings, a high proportion of which are Grade I or II.
+Altogether, the city has 707 listed buildings, a high proportion of which are Grade I or II\.
 Gloucester also has 26 scheduled monuments and thirteen designated conservation areas, which cover most of the City Centre as well as areas beyond.

 On the whole the residents of Gloucestershire enjoy a relatively good quality of life, but there are a number of social issues in Gloucester City that pose a challenge to local decision makers and partnership groups.
-This section provides contextual information on issues that are not connected to a particular policy, but which provide background information on the general environment, social and economic conditions in the City.
+This section provides contextual information on issues that provide background information on the general environment, social and economic conditions in the City.